 An essential difference between video calls and virtual 3D environments is the spatial component that allows movement in space and varying proximity to others.
 It influences the group dynamics and the audio considerations.

-\textbf{Movement. } P08 expected \says{more fun and more movement during the meetings} in VR.
-In fact, the possibility of moving around in the VE led to more vivid and \say{a lot more dynamic}{18} meetings compared to both video calls and physical meetings.
+\textbf{Movement. } Before the study, P08 expected \says{more fun and more movement during the meetings} in VR.
+Indeed, the possibility of moving around in the VE led to more vivid and \say{a lot more dynamic}{18} meetings compared to both video calls and physical meetings.
 Some attendees preferred that everyone be seated for the meeting to be more \say{orderly}{28}.
 Other participants appreciated \say{being able to move around and arrange in the room}{12} and to \say{walk in front of the screen and use [their] body}{18} during presentations.
-During presentations, this was sometimes perceived as troublesome, because avatars of other attendees were blocking the view onto the slides or the speaker: \say{All the time there was someone in my way}{09}.
+This was sometimes perceived as troublesome during presentations because avatars of other attendees were blocking the view onto the slides or the speaker: \say{All the time there was someone in my way}{09}.
 However, for presenting, the participants described advantages: \say{I also liked the more true-to-life presentation environment with the projector screen and with the ability to see the audience spread out in a semicircle instead of a gallery view like on Zoom}{07}.
-Many attendees highlighted the value of meaningful movements such as waving, gaze direction, and pointing as indicators, e.g., to initiate conversations or for turn taking making it \say{more personal}{16}.
-That \say{you could walk up to someone to talk to them}{17} was perceived as easier and more natural (see \autoref{fig:groups}).
+Many attendees highlighted the value of meaningful movements such as waving, gaze direction, and pointing as indicators, e.g., to initiate conversations or for turn-taking, making it \say{more personal}{16}.
+That \say{you could walk up to someone to talk to them}{17} was perceived as more effortless and more natural (see \autoref{fig:groups}).
 Another use of the spatial component was to form queues, especially after the meeting when several attendees wanted to speak to the same person.

 \textbf{Proxemics. } Similarly to movements, proxemics was used with purpose or meaning. \says{The physical arrangement also plays a role -- who sits next to whom}, mattered for P12, or when everyone in a circle is supposed to say something in turn.
 At the same time, the spatial relations did not always translate well to the VE: \say{In physical meetings, it is nice that you actually sit next to others.
-In VR it still feels a bit odd (am I too close? too far away?) -- it is also a bit more difficult to exactly place yourself the way you would like}{12}.
+In VR, it still feels a bit odd (am I too close? too far away?) -- it is also a bit more difficult to exactly place yourself the way you would like}{12}.
 Other attendees also reported that they \say{felt awkward}{05} or \say{felt bothered because the others came too close}{16}.